localazy/vue-i18n-example/README.md

 This is an example repository showing how to use Localazy with vue-18n for localization management.
 To learn more, check out the [blog post](https://https:/localazy.com/blog/how-to-localize-Vue-js-app-with-vue-i18n-and-localazy) describing the set up in detail.

-## Running this repo
+## Testing out this repo
-Note that in order to run this repo you will need to register and create a new application in Localazy.
-Each application uses a pair of private read and write keys that should not be disclosed to others.

-Therefore, you'll need to obtain obtain these [keys](https://localazy.com/docs/cli/authorization) and fill them in `localazy.keys.json`.

-Other than that this repo is ready.
+This repository contains translations an actual [Localazy Vue i18n example](https://localazy.com/p/vue-i18-example) app.
+You can try to run `localazy download` to see how it works.
+However, this app is in read-only mode, meaning that `localazy upload` will fail.

 First install dependencies
 ```
 npm install
 ```